Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 yay -S ttf-dejavu-sans-mono-powerline-git
 ```

-Then in Ptyxis press `Ctrl+` and select a theme of your choice.
+Then in Ptyxis go to settings and select a theme of your choice.
 I selected the 11th line from the bottom, the slightly darker purple.
 Select `DejaVu Sans Mono Bold 12` for the font.